 Why doesn’t Assemblies of God believe in eternal security?

 Can people lose this assurance?
 Is it a contradiction to lose something that is “assured”?
 The Assemblies of God observes that some people who convert to Christianity through repenting of sin and believing in Christ don’t remain devoted.
+(Also see Assemblies of God vs Church of God: What’s the Difference?)

 Instead, some exhibit a level of devotion temporarily, but then abandon or renounce their commitment to obey to God and living according to the Bible.
 Arminian theology argues that such a person may have been genuinely converted, but lost their salvation.